ephraimpei/Primes-Multiplication-Table/readme.md

 Reasoning

   + Without the known expressions optimization, the `MultiplicationTable#fill_grid` is simply a double nested loop which has a time complexity of O(N^2).
 All double nested loops share this same time complexity.
-I knew this was no good so I attempted to look for a pattern and noticed that known expressions can be stored and retrieved once the algorithm comes to those expressions.
-This eliminates almost half of the expressions that need to be searched and evaluated.
+I knew this was no good so I attempted to look for a pattern and noticed that known expressions can be stored and retrieved once the algorithm comes to those expressions:

+  ![alt text][mult_table_pattern_screenshot]

+  The cells highlighted in orange are retrieved from the known expressions hash while the cells highlighted in blue are the ones that are actually searched and calculated.

+  [mult_table_pattern_screenshot]: https://github.com/ephraimpei/unite-us-coding-challenge/blob/master/images/mult_table_pattern_screenshot.png?raw=true

+  + This eliminates almost half of the expressions that need to be searched and evaluated.
 However, as mentioned earlier the time complexity of the algorithm is still growing exponentially.

   + Despite attempts to optimize the `MultiplicationTable#fill_grid` method, the algorithm still averages out to O(N^2) because the optimization is overshadowed by the exponential at scale.
 The optimization brings the time complexity to O(N * (N-1)) which factors out to become O(N^2 - N) which becomes O(N^2) at scale.

 Benchmarking

-  + To see notes about my benchmarking tests, please see the files within the `benchmark` folder.
-To run the tests type in the following command at the project root:
+  + To run the benchmark tests for the `MultiplicationTable` class type in the following command at the project root:

         $ ruby benchmark/mult_table_benchmark_tests.rb